sandftae/php-b-tree/README.md

                  bin/console -t btree -c 3 -s "1, 2, 3, 6, 9, 4" -g -d

-                 this command will do exactly the same thing but uses the given set [-s] instead of the file [-f]
+                 this command will do the same thing but uses the given set [-s] instead of the file [-f]
 ```

 ## PHP version